Completing CDD across complicated ownership structures

 Q. I've imported a shareholder/trustee company to perform CDD and discovered it has another company as a shareholder!
 What do I do?

 You have discovered a "Russian doll" of companies - unfortunately it's a common situation!
 You need to proceed with importing the shareholder companies until you reach one with only natural-born persons as shareholders.
-Then perform the AML compliance workflow on each entity, starting with the furthest from the original entity and linking each completed CDD into the next
+Then perform the AML compliance workflow on each entity, starting with the furthest from the original entity and linking each completed CDD into the next.

 Q. The second company is not one of my clients, so I cannot complete the AML compliance workflow on it.
-How do I perform CDD on the owners of the second company, so as to fullfil my obligations to perform CDD on my client company?
+How do I perform CDD on the owners of the second company, so as to fulfill my obligations to perform CDD on my client company?

 Option 1 (recommended): Even though it's not your client, we recommend importing the company on our $5 AML only subscription, this will quickly bring through the director & shareholder information and enable you to perform CDD, which can then be linked back to your client entity.